Disclaimer: I don't own Fullmetal Alchemist, but I do own the OC Elric and Mustang kids.

 "Bet it isn't," grumbled Audrey.
 Her red crayon was slowly being eaten away as she rubbed it hard against the paper.

 A tense silence teased both of the girls, and they both occasionally glanced up to see how angry the other was.
 The low murmur of voices and occasional laugh from the other room was the only noise to break the silence.

-"My daddy is better at alchemy than your daddy," said Audrey, returning to a previous argument.
-"He can make all sorts of stuff.
+"My daddy was way better at alchemy than your daddy," said Audrey, returning to a previous argument.
+"He knows how to all sorts of stuff.
 He made me a teddy bear yesterday."
-Well, it had been a few weeks ago, but Audrey didn't think that the time really mattered.
+Well, it had been a few weeks ago and it wasn't with alchemy and the bear was a little scary looking, but Audrey didn't think that the time really mattered.
 "Your daddy can't make nothing but fire."

 "Well, he can blow stuff up!" countered Cat, frowning at Audrey.
-"He could blow up whatever your daddy makes."
+"He could blow up whatever your daddy made."

 "He could not!
 My daddy would make a wall so he couldn't!"